-The Company has submitted its Zakat returns to Zakat, Tax and Customs Authority ("ZATCA") up to the year ended 31 December 2020 and paid the zakat liabilities for those years due as per the returns.
+The Company has submitted its Zakat returns to Zakat, Tax and Customs Authority ("ZATCA") up to the year ended 31 December 2021 and paid the zakat liabilities for those years due as per the returns.
 The Company has also finalized it status until the year ended 31 December 2018.
-During year 2021, the Company received an assessment order for the years 2019 and 2020, claiming additional zakat of SR 22.8 million.
+During 2021, the Company received an assessment order for the years 2019 and 2020, claiming additional zakat of SR 22.8 million.
+The company objected to the assessment, and the claim was reduced to 13.5 million riyals Saudi, the company paid an amount of 7.5 million Saudi riyals.